jbintz/jasonbintz/content/courses/MATH341/syllabus.md

 ## Course Description {#description}

-This is a first course in ordinary differential equations.
+This is a first course in mathematical modeling.
+Prerequisite: MATH 241.
 Liberal Arts.

 [**Return to Index**](#top)